 38.321

 2> allowedServingCells, if configured, includes the Cell information associated to the UL grant.
-Does not apply to logical channels associated with a DRB configured with PDCP duplication within the same MAC entity (i.e. CA duplication) for which PDCP duplication is deactivated; and
+Does not apply to logical channels associated with a DRB configured with PDCP duplication within the same MAC entity towards which PDCP duplication is deactivated, or if it is the only logical channel of the DRB in this MAC entity for which PDCP duplication is activated (i.e. CA duplication in this MAC entity is deactivated); and

 38.331